HabitatFramework/DevelopersGuide/installer/installer.rst

 This tab offers a method of designing shortcuts and program folders for the tool.
 Currently only two shortcuts are created on the target system's Programs menu:

-	* **HLU GIS Tool - Launch** : This shortcut starts the tool without any optional arguments (normal operation)
+	* HLU GIS Tool - Launch

+		This shortcut starts the tool without any optional arguments (normal operation)

-	* **HLU GIS Tool - Reconfigure** : This shortcut starts the tool with the optional '/c' argument which triggers the tool to clear any existing configuration settings and re-run the initial configuration steps.
+	* HLU GIS Tool - Reconfigure

+		This shortcut starts the tool with the optional '/c' argument which triggers the tool to clear any existing configuration settings and re-run the initial configuration steps.

 Customize the Setup Appearance